manzanotti/geniushub-client/README.md

 Current limitations & to-dos include:
  - **ghclient.py** is not complete
  - minimal support for schedules (e.g. they can't be modified), and...
- - for v3, all zones have a empty schedule
  - for v3, some zones have the wrong value for `occupied`

 ## Installation